OneIdentity/IdentityManager.PowerBI/README.md

   - using https as a protocol instead of SQL
   - by requiring a One Identity Manager authentication the permissions layer in One Identity Manager ensuring that users only get information they are supposed to see.

-Once the customer connector reaches it stable status, One Identity will be seeking certification by Microsoft.
+Once the custom connector reaches it stable status, One Identity will be seeking certification by Microsoft.

 ## Additional information regarding Power BI